A wily off-spinner by trade, Tredwell has become a key component in England's limited-overs sides.

 He was named Kent captain for the 2013 season, replacing Rob Key, and made four England appearances during the 2013 Champions Trophy, taking 3-19 against South Africa in the semi-final.

-With Swann rested, Tredwell was named England's primary spinner for the NatWest Series against Australia and when the Nottinghamshire off-spinner retired, Tredwell was added to England's squad for the fifth Ashes Test in January 2014.
+With Swann rested, Tredwell was named England's primary spinner for the NatWest Series against Australia and when the Nottinghamshire off-spinner retired, Tredwell was added to England's squad for the fifth Ashes Test in January 2014 although he did not play.